neurobin/lcrypt/README.md

 [![Build Status](https://travis-ci.org/neurobin/letsacme.svg?branch=release)](https://travis-ci.org/neurobin/letsacme)

 The **letsacme** script automates the process of getting a signed TLS/SSL certificate from Let's Encrypt using the ACME protocol.
-It will need to be run on your server and have **access to your private account key**.
+It will need to be run on your server and have **access to your private Let's Encrypt account key**.
 It gets both the certificate and the chain (CABUNDLE) and prints them on stdout unless specified otherwise.

 **PLEASE READ THE SOURCE CODE!
-YOU MUST TRUST IT WITH YOUR PRIVATE KEYS!**
+YOU MUST TRUST IT WITH YOUR PRIVATE LET'S ENCRYPT ACCOUNT KEY!**

 #Dependencies:
 1. Python